Making the Most out of Mandatory Downtime

 Powering the entire AV system is a brand new LynTec RPCR-8 relay panel.
 This new panel was installed in line with the existing main circuit breaker panel, and provides sequencing capabilities for eight 20A circuits – all controllable over IP.
 “The LynTec panel gives the facility the ability to sequentially power ON and OFF the lighting, video and audio systems with the flick of a single button, or click of a mouse,” Renolds explains, “proper sequencing increases the lifespan of the gear, and protects the facility’s investment.”

 Providing support onstage is a pair of Meyer Sound MJF-210 self-powered stage monitors.
 “Their small size and incredibly high linear output make them perfect for the Centre’s energetic services”, sites Reynolds.

 To pick up the most important source on stage - The Pastor - Reynolds recommended a DPA d:fine directional headset microphone to wear during weekly services.

 “The installation and performance of the system has been flawless" concludes Reynolds.
-"Everything went together seamlessly and the congregation is very pleased with the final result.
-I've worked with DiGiCo, KLANG and DPA many times in the past and nothing beats the combination, it's my go-to kit!”
+"Everything went together seamlessly and the center is very pleased with the final result so far.
+I've worked with DiGiCo, KLANG and DPA many times in the past and nothing beats the combination, it's my go-to solution!”